flatironinstitute/finufft/docs/usage.rst

 (defined in the header ``../src/finufft.h``).
 You may override these default settings by changing the fields in this struct.
 This allows control
-of various parameters such as the mode ordering, FFTW plan type, and text debug options (do not adjust ``R``; all others are fair game).
+of various parameters such as the mode ordering, FFTW plan mode, upsampling factor :math:`\sigma`, and debug/timing output.
 Then using the library is a matter of filling your input arrays, allocating the correct output array size, and calling one of the transform routines below.